3 Ways Your Business Can Grow From Going “Green”

-There are a number of resources available to encourage sustainability efforts from government programme and grants to local initiatives such as Handprint that empower companies to make a positive impact by working closely in projects that align with your company’s values, ranging from forestry, coral reef reconstruction, over breeding programs and plastic removal, to targeted education and disaster relief.
+Worried about the costs?
+Fret not – there are a number of resources available to encourage sustainability efforts from government programmes and grants to local initiatives.
+One local initiative, Handprint, aims to empower companies to make a positive impact by working closely in projects that align with your company’s values.
+Their projects range from reforestation, coral reef reconstruction, over-breeding programmes and plastic waste removal, to targeted education and even disaster relief.

 Just last year, Sleek began its journey to become the first carbon neutral corporate service provider in Asia Pacific.
 With the help of Handprint, we have been and are continuing to finance mangrove reforestation projects in East Java, Indonesia, to offset the carbon emissions associated with our business’ operations and services.

 To date, we have helped to replant over 7,900 trees, which will grow and absorb more than 900 tons of carbon dioxide by 2030.

 Handprint is providing a special offer for members of the Sleek community!
 Receive 5 trees for free when signing up here for eCommerce users and 25 trees when you create a custom integration with our API here.